 Trace experiences about love, belonging, and beauty; fleetingly impressions of transcendent experience that were captured in our neuronal circuitry before we developed thought or language, sensations that we now feel only occasionally.

-All three of these early experiences are preverbal, unschmatized experiences, what today's most experienced clinicians now see as walled off, disconnected in utero experiences that we've stored in what has become Unthought Known regions of our brains.
+All three of these early experiences are preverbal, unschmatized experiences, what today's most experienced therapists see as walled off, disconnected experiences that we've stored in what has become Unthought Known regions of our brains.
 It's like there are scars covering our preverbal, unschematized infant wounds.
 Here at TLO, we've taken to remembering these Unthought Known experiences by a name that Dr. Seuss coined in his book, Oh, the Places You'll Go!; what he called "Bang-ups, Hang-ups and Windows Not Lighted" Challenges.

 The Unthought Known's Pioneers

 Christopher Bollas was the first clinician who specifically explored the Unthought Known.
 However, in the later part of the 19th Century, Sigmund Freud had already investigated what he, at that point, labeled "repetition compulsions."
-Back then, Freud hypothesized that human beings are constantly trying to repair the early intra-psychic wounds that were still causing them pain, either by seizing on present day situations and people to resurface, reclaim, and repair the trace memories these current situations and people evoked.
+Back then, Freud hypothesized that human beings are constantly trying to repair the early intra-psychic wounds that were, in their adult lives, still causing them pain, either by seizing on present day situations or people to resurface, reclaim, and repair the trace memories these current situations and people evoked.
 The repetitive use of current situations to re-enact old wounds, for Freud, was how he thought we unconsciously try to repair our Unthought Knowns' painful preverbal, unschematized memory traces.

 Wilfred Bion also investigated this phenomena, looking at the ways his patients tried to transform what he called their "beta-elements" (i.e., "unmetabolized experiences") into "alpha elements" (i.e., "thoughts they can think").
 Donald Winnicott explored the connection between what he called our False and our True Selves.
 Most recently, Robert Scaer has been thinking about what he's calling our "dissociation capsules," the parts of our brain where we record and store un-integrated traumatic experiences.